How Nigerian singers have won the hearts of Romanians

 "I would say a bit of both; it's interwoven and not mutually exclusive.

-"I was just riding the wave of support because it was overwhelming and the more I progressed, the more I realised that actually, what I deemed as a hobby was actually a talent and I think they saw that too."
+"I was just riding the wave of support because it was overwhelming and the more I progressed, the more I realised that what I actually deemed as a hobby was actually a talent and I think they saw that too."

 Cosmin Vieriu, a Romanian who lives in Bucharest and works for the UN's cultural organisation Unesco, says attitudes are changing, but not so much in rural communities.

-"It is not racism, but people don't have much contact with the outsiders.
-They are like families in these communities, so they are closed."
+"It's not racism, but people don't have much contact with the outsiders.
+They're like families in these communities, so they're closed."

 But not everyone agrees that Romania is opening up, or becoming more diverse as the stories of thriving Nigerians seem to suggest.